mullaney/barista/docs/_posts/2017-10-17-smallest-multiple.markdown

 {% endhighlight %}

 This looks like it works correctly.
 It's right for the two ranges given in the problem.
 If you have a version which is more elegant or clear, let me know.

+The function is included in [numerical.js](https://github.com/mullaney/barista/blob/master/functions/numerical.js) in the code directory of this repository.